-There are things you should never do with your kitchen knives and they are in the manuals you usually ignore.
+There are things to never do with your kitchen knife and they are in the manuals you usually ignore.
 Every kitchen utensil has a manual.
 At no time can your knives be underutilized as they are used every time.
 Their constant usage emphasizes the importance of knowing the wrong usage and handling of a knife.

 - Chef Knife

 - Boning Knife

 - Salmon Knife

 - Vegetable knife

 - Nakiri Knife